Astronomy and Rock Art

 Early Moon Calendars

 The ancient civilizations watched the stars, tracked the sunrise and sunset, the moon’s daily changes, eclipses, and the moon and zodiac stars’ planetary positions.
 Observing the sky and recording star arrangements made it possible to predict their appearance.
-This led to calendar creation or the new heavenly clock.
+This led to calendar creation or the formation of a new heavenly clock.
 Measuring time progress enabled the people to manage their social and agricultural lives by coordinating events dictated by the calendar.
 There is evidence that moon tracking began 20,000 years ago, long before the agricultural revolution.
 In Fig.3, we see an example of an ancient lunar calendar; a painting from the Lascaux Caves dated 15,000 BC.
 The twenty-eight dots, painted under the pregnant four-legged animal, show a count of a lunar cycle.

 On the right drawing, under the deer, there is a square with thirteen dots representing the number of crescent moon nights until the full moon.
 The moon cycle count, in this case, proceeds in both directions comprising of twenty-six days, the number of days the moon appears in the sky.